John Schneider (screen actor): Acting

 Schneider has appeared in many films and TV series, including five guest spots on Hee Haw and the miniseries 10.5.
 He had a recurring role on Dr. Quinn, Medicine Woman and made guest appearances on such shows as Diagnosis: Murder, Touched by an Angel, JAG and Walker, Texas Ranger.

 In 2009, Schneider made an appearance on CSI in an episode titled "Kill Me If You Can".
 He appeared in the first season of The Secret Life of the American Teenager, in which his real-life son Chasen Schneider had a recurring role.
 During the summer of 2008 and early 2009, John portrayed "Marshall Bowman".
 He declined to continue through the second season and his character was written off.

 In 2010, Schneider appeared in the series Leverage as a corrupt music executive in the season three episode "The Studio Job", and in several episodes of Desperate Housewives as a retired military man and father of Keith Watson (Brian Austin Green), the love interest of Bree Van de Kamp.

 In 2011, he starred in the film Doonby, as a drifter who comes into a small town and makes it better.
 However, a menacing force stalks him.
 "It's It's a Wonderful Life without the wonderful part," Schneider explains. "'Reach down into the throat of It's a Wonderful Life, pull it inside out and make a movie out of it."

 He returned to the role of Bo Duke, alongside Tom Wopat as Luke Duke, in a 2014 commercial for Autotrader.com.

-Filmmaking career
+Filmmaking

 In addition to acting, John Schneider owns and operates the John Schneider Studios (JSS) where he writes and produces independent films in Holden, Louisiana.
 John Schneider Studios (JSS) has created an infrastructure to give independent filmmakers all the tools they need to create their stories and films in one location.